tbrowder/Abbreviations/README.md

 **Abbreviations** is a module with one automatically exported subroutine, `abbreviations`, which takes as input a set of words and returns the original set with added unique abbreviations for the set.
 (Note the input words are also abbreviations in the context of this module.)

 A *word* satisfies the Raku regex `$word ~~ /\S+/` which is quite loose.
 Using programs can of course further restrict that if need be.
-For example, for use with module **Opt::Handler** words must satisfy this regex: `$word ~~ /<ident>/`.
+For example, for use with module **Opt::Handler** words must satisfy this regex: `$word ~~ /<ident>/`. (**CAUTION**: Words containing other than letters have not been tested and results are unknown.
+The author is willing to investigate those words if any user is so interested and files an issue indicating such.)

-The input word set can be in one of two forms: a list (recommended) or a string containing the words separated by spaces.
+The input word set can be in one of two forms: a list or a string containing the words separated by spaces.
 Duplicate words will be automatically and quietly eliminated.
 An empty word set will cause an exception.

 Note the input word set will not be modified unless the `:lower-case` option is used.
 In that case, all characters will be transformed to lower-case.